greim/gen/src/chapters/01-pull-push.md

 }
 ```

 Looping the array was fairly easy.
-Looping a tree is slightly more complicated.
+Looping a tree is more complicated.
 Let's assume it's a [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree).
 A bit of googling turns up an algorithm we can use:

 ```js
 var queue = tree.root ? [tree.root] : [];